fejmiqaz/SP/Advanced_SP/two/ReadMe.md

 Read from SI lines.
 Find and print the row, where the ratio of digits/letters is largest.
 If there are more than one such rows print the last.
 No row is longer than 100 characters, and if in a row there are no letters, that row is ignored.

+### Task 31:

+//Originally task 1:
+From SI read N strings not longer than 80 chars.
+At the beginning of the program read two integers:

+N - number of strings you are going to read
+X - shifting size.
+Each of the read strings should be transformed in such a way that lowercase and uppercase letters (a-z, A-Z) are replaced with the same letter shifted X places afterwards in the alphabet (a-z).
+If you overflow the range of alphabet, continue cyclic from the beginning of the alphabet.
+Transformed string should be printed on SO.